realworldocaml/book/en/04-lists-options-and-patterns.md

 - : string = "a"
 ```

+_(yminsky: I think you mean: "because a single pattern won't be
+exhaustive", or something to that effect.
+There's some rough coverage
+of this issue in the Records chapter in the subsection on "Patterns
+and exhaustiveness".
+The coverage here and there should probably be
+harmonized")_

 Lists are a little different when using normal patterns, because in general the
 patterns will not be exhaustive.
 The compiler requires that patterns match all
 possible values of a type, regardless of the actual value being matched.

+_(yminsky: `h` -> `hd`, `t` -> `tl`)_

 ```ocaml
 # let h :: t = [1; 2];;